-Whilst the primary aim of the Foundation Year is to be part of a 4 year route through the undergraduate degree programmes offered by the School by supporting entry onto Level 4 of the respective programmes, students' generic employability skills are developed throughout the year.
-Students are encouraged to take a reflective approach, via the use of the PDP and the personal tutor scheme, to what they have learned both academically and in terms of transferable skills and how these relate to attributes that graduates will require for successful employment and lifelong learning.
+Whilst the primary aim of the Foundation year is to support entry onto level 4 of their respective programmes, students' generic employability skills are developed throughout the year.
+They are encouraged to take a reflective approach, via the use of the personal development plan (PDP) and the personal tutor scheme, to what they have learned both academically and in terms of transferable skills and how these relate to attributes that graduates will require for successful employment and lifelong learning.

-The Skills modules, in conjunction with the other modules, help develop a range of such employability attributes through lectures, seminars, and workshops.
+The Skills modules, in conjunction with the subject-specific modules, help develop a range of such employability attributes through lectures, workshops and practicals.
 These attributes include:

 - Time management and ability to prioritise

 - Group working and negotiation skills

 - Research skills

 - Information retrieval and utilisation

 - Giving and receiving of feedback

-- Basic financial awareness and its application to business.
+- Basic financial awareness and its application to business

-In addition, there is an 'early awareness setting' of the careers available as a result of studying their chosen degree, how employability skills will be developed in subsequent years of study beyond the Foundation Year and the Careers and Employability Services available at the University.
-The capstone project within the Skills module 'FY3002 Practical Research Skills develops many of these attributes and requires the student to consider the careers within their chosen field and how they contribute the specific area of the capstone project.
-As part of their programme, there are a number of opportunities which students can undertake to develop their employability skills via co-curricular activities.
-These include becoming a programme representative, requiring students to interact with their peers and communicate their collective views at a number of Faculty and University forums.
+In addition, there is an 'early awareness setting' of the careers available as a result of studying their chosen degree (primarily MPharm), how employability skills will be developed in subsequent years of study beyond the Foundation year and the Careers and Employability Services available at the University.
+The capstone project within the Skills module (PY3001) develop many of these attributes and require the student to consider the careers within their chosen field and how they contribute the specific area of the capstone project.

+As part of their course, there a number of opportunities which students can undertake to develop their employability skills via co-curricular activities.
+These include becoming a course representative, requiring students to interact with their peers and communicate their collective views at a number of Faculty and University forums.
 Students can also become student ambassadors playing an important role in promoting the University at Open days and undertaking outreach activities with local schools / colleges.
 Students can also participate in the Kingston University Student Union (KUSU) Volunteering scheme which helps in a range of activities for the local community.
 All these opportunities allow students to develop their communication, networking and negotiation skills.